skybarer/algorithms-and-data-structures/README.md

 `interview preparation`.
 Anyone is free to add additional  `data structures` and improvise the content.
 I hope anyone out there who is preparing for the `big tech companies`, this repository may provide a little help to them in the future.

-## where to practice coding online ?
+##  List of references for practicing

 |S.No| Online Coding Sites |
 |-|-|